 - The Willard Lecture Series, an endowed program that brings in guest lecturers to broaden our perspective.
 Past lecturers have included philosopher and activist Cornell West; Old Testament scholar and theologian Walter Brueggemann; Dr. Craig Barnes of Princeton Theological Seminar; New York Times columnist and PBS host Bruce Feiler; and in 2017, author and NPR host Krista Tippett.

-- First Wednesdays, evening forums offering food for thought as well as a shared dinner multiple times throughout the year.
+- Wednesday evening forums offering food for thought as well as a shared dinner multiple times throughout the year.
 Topics range from education on mental health issues, questioning our faith, the stories of those who may seem very different from us on the surface, and more.

 - Enneagram, offered in the fall